+b.
 Duties

-Describe how the LLT promotes literacy within the school
+1. Describe how the LLT or similar group promotes literacy within the school, if applicable

 This group of professionals is comprised of leaders in literacy.
 This team may include a literacy leader from each grade level, a reading coach, a representative from ESOL, a representative from ESE, and both administrators.
 The team uses data to establish the literacy goals for that school year.
 Once the goals have been established, the team creates a plan of action and may meet monthly, (more if necessary) to assess progress towards accomplishing the goals.
-The team may promote and support literacy in a variety of ways: through the 2014 - 2015 Superintendent's Million Book Challenge, literacy nights, professional development, leaders coaching and/or modeling, summer literacy plans, addressing scheduling concerns, providing instructional and student resources and materials, and other initiatives.
+The team may promote and support literacy in a variety of ways: through literacy nights, professional development, leaders coaching and/ or modeling, summer literacy plans, addressing scheduling concerns, providing instructional and student resources and materials, and other initiatives.

-Public and Collaborative Teaching
+D. Public and Collaborative Teaching

-The school's response to this section may be used to satisfy the requirements of 20 U.S.C. § 6314(b)(1)(D).
+The school's response to this section may be used to satisfy the requirements of 20 U.S.C.
+6314(b)(1)(D).

-Describe the school's strategies to encourage positive working relationships between teachers, including collaborative planning and instruction
+1. Describe the school's strategies to encourage positive working relationships between teachers, including collaborative planning and instruction